Generalised correlated batched bandits via the ARC algorithm with application to dynamic pricing: Introduction

 \section{Introduction}

 In the multi-armed bandit problem, a decision maker needs to sequentially decide between acting to reveal data about a system and acting to generate profit.
-The central idea of the multi-armed bandit is that the agent has $K$ ‘options’ or equivalently, a bandit with $K$ arms, and must choose which arm to play at each time.
-Playing an arm results in a reward generated from a fixed but unknown distribution which must be inferred ‘on-the-fly’.
+The central idea of the multi-armed bandit is that the agent has $K$ `options' or `arms', and must choose which arm to play at each time.
+Playing an arm results in a reward generated from a fixed but unknown distribution which must be inferred on-the-fly.

-In the classic multi-armed bandit problem, the reward of each arm is assumed to be independent of the others (Gittins and Jones \cite{Gittin_origin}, Agrawal \cite{Original_UCB}, Lattimore and Szepesv\'ari \cite{Lattimore_book}) and it is the only observation obtained by the decision maker at each step.
-In practice, we often observe signals in addition to the rewards and there is often correlation between the distributions of outcomes for different choices.
+In the classic multi-armed bandit problem, the reward of each arm is assumed to be independent of the others (see \cite{Gittin_origin, Original_UCB, Lattimore_book}) and it is the only observation obtained by the agent at each step.
+In practice, we often observe signals in addition to the rewards and there is often correlation between the distributions of outcomes for different choices (i.e.~playing one arm may give information about the other arms).

-For example, in a dynamic pricing problem (Dub\'e and Misra \cite{Data_dynamic_pricing}, Misra et al. \cite{bandit_and_dynamic_price}), an agent wants to fix the price of a single product, from a finite set of prices $\{c_1, ..., c_K\}$ to maximise revenue.
-We know that when the price is high, the demand $p(c_k)$ (which we interpret as the chance that each customer will buy the product) is low, but each sale yields a higher return.
-The agent's reward on a given day is $c_k S_k$ where $S_k|N \sim B(N, p(c_k))$ is the number of customers who buy the product and $N$ is the number of customers on a particular day.
-On each day, the agent wishes to choose $c_k$ to maximise $c_k \mathbb{E} S_k = c_k p(c_k) \mathbb{E}(N)$.
-Unfortunately, the agent does not know the true demand $p(c_k)$, and needs to infer it over time.

-The situation above can be modeled as a multi-armed bandit problem, where each price corresponds to an arm of the bandit.
-However, this is not a classical bandit problem: First, we observe more than the reward, i.e. we observe both the number of customers entering the shop and the number of sales, while the reward only represents the number of sales.
-The second difference is more fundamental, in that we know that there is some correlation between the number of sales (and thus the rewards) of different price choices.
-For example, when the price $c_k$ increases, we expect the demand $p(c_k)$ to decrease.

-In recent work, bandits with correlation have been considered (Filippi et al. \cite{GLM_bandit} and Rusmevichientong and Tsitsiklis \cite{Linear_Gaussian_bandit}).
-However, these approaches require the distribution of the \emph{reward} to follow a Generalised Linear Model (GLM), and the reward is the only observation.
-In the case of the dynamic pricing problem described above, the numbers of customers on each day will vary and the reward is scaled with the price, making this an unnatural assumption.

-In our earlier work \cite{ARC}, we considered a wide class of Bayesian multi-armed bandits as a stochastic control problem (equivalently, a Markov decision problem), allowing a wide range of flexibility in modelling.
-By applying an asymptotic expansion, together with a regularisation, this leads to the Asymptotic Randomised Control (ARC) algorithm.
-They also showed that the ARC algorithm gives a near optimal value for the total discounted reward problem \eqref{eq: discount_value glb}.
-However, their implementation is limited to the case where the estimation procedure admits a simple prior-posterior conjugate pair.